ibm-bluemix-mobile-services/bms-clientsdk-cordova-plugin-core/README.md

 	</platform>
 ```

+Note:

-	> The minSdkVersion should be above 15.
+* The minSdkVersion should be above 15.

-	> The targetSdkVersion should always reflect the latest Android SDK available from Google.
+* The targetSdkVersion should always reflect the latest Android SDK available from Google.

 ### 2. Adding Cordova platforms

-Run the following commands for the platforms that you want to add to your Cordova application
+Run the following commands for the platforms that you want to add to your Cordova application:

 ```Bash
 cordova platform add ios@4.1.0